ka4ep/Lexical.Localization/docs/ILine/README.md

 # Line
-**ILine** is interface for implementations that address broad variety of features.
+**ILine** is a set of interfaces for broad variety of features.
-Lines can carry hints, key reference and strings.
-They can be implemented with one class, but are compositions of smaller classes that are used to form linked lists.
+Lines can carry hints, key references and strings and binary resources.
+They can be implemented with one class, but are are typically used as compositions of smaller classes that form linked lists.

 ```csharp
 ILine key = LineRoot.Global.PluralRules("Unicode.CLDR35").Key("Key").Format("Hello, {0}");